 Come and join us for a week.
 Explore the surroundings of Murter; enjoy beautiful weather and the crystal clear Adriatic Sea.
 The only thing you have to do during the week is to have fun and enjoy yourself.

-“Croatia has an unwarranted stigma attached to it due the war of the Nineties.
-Croatia has now become one of the safest countries to travel in Europe.
+PureTravel Says: "Croatia has now become one of the safest countries to travel in Europe.
 In addition to its friendly people, Croatia offers splendid architecture, castles, palaces and quaint well-kept cities throughout the countryside.
 However, the real draw of this small nation is the tremendous variety of outdoor activities available to tourists.
 Rivers, lakes, and islands abound making this country a draw for people from all over the world.
-They say that ninety percent of the people who visit Croatia return, the other ten percent never leave.”
+They say that ninety percent of the people who visit Croatia return, the other ten percent never leave."

 Sea Kayaking – For those not familiar with the Adriatic Sea, some explanation of what makes sea kayaking so special in Croatia is necessary.
 The waters of the Adriatic are pristine and clear.
 There are few tides of any strength, waves are small if present at all, and wind is a rarity and when it blows more than a calming breeze it is predictable and shouldn't sneak up on you.
 Sea Kayaking also allows you unique access that isn’t available to sailing vessels amidst the rocks and high cliffs of the many islands.
 Hidden coves will open before you and allow you to rest and bask in the sun, perhaps disembarking to explore the many caves and gravel beaches afforded by many islands.
 Rentals are available everywhere.
 Besides the beauty of this activity the history of the area is undeniable.
 You will be travelling an area that has hosted the Roman and Ottoman Empires, Napoleon's armies as well as the Allies during World War II.
 It is historical, it is unforgettable.